 I’ll also admit to a certain macabre fascination at the lack of safety, health and environmental standards that I have witnessed.
 I’ve done a fair amount of construction myself therefore have some experience with the health and safety requirements of the workplace in Canada.
 All I say is that if any of “our” standards were imposed here, nothing would be accomplished!
-Yes, I do believe that there should be improvements to protect the workers but at the same time I still have to admire the sheer audacity of how things are done here.
+Yes, I do believe that there should be improvements to protect the workers but at the same time I still have to adm

 There was the day that I stopped for photographs of the men who were taking a large limb off of one of the trees in the Central Park Square.
 This is a very busy part of the downtown core and there were no barricades or crowd control, as you can from the men sitting in the bench watching with some trepidation.
 Myself, I was impressed that the workers were using a ladder and had also tied a rope to said limb in order to control the fall.
 Yet the worker in the tree was using only a machete to chop his way through the limb, non grip sole shoes and no gloves.
 Thankfully, the mission was successful with no injuries!